0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 So, it says we have a 120 MHz ARM Cortex-M4 mpu, 256KB RAM, 2MB flash, 2.4Ghz Beken BK7231T wireless chipset, Bluetooth LE, GPIO, UART, and ADC.
 The WB2S chipset also happens to run the open source Real-Time Operating System [FreeRTOS](https://www.freertos.org/).
-I don't think thats a bad deal for about $6.50 total.
+Not a bad deal for about $6.50 total.

 Even though the connections are thankfully labeled on the chip, the datasheet also includes a diagram as well.
 Thanks Tuya!